Go to main navigation Navigation menu Skip navigation Home page Search

 Bio: Dr. Perry Johansson is an Associate Professor at Stockholm University and holds a Ph.D. in Philosophy.
 His research predominantly explores China's real and perceived relations with the West, focusing on the intersection of culture, politics, and psychology.
 He is nearing the completion of two significant projects examining communist influence campaigns against Sweden during the Cold War.

-Dr. Johansson has held positions at some of the world's leading universities and has spent approximately fifteen years in East Asia.
+Dr. Johansson has held research and teaching positions at some of the world's leading universities.
 Currently, he serves as an analyst at the Swedish Institute of Foreign Affairs’ National China Centre.

 Register for the seminar here